Can You Refuse a DOT Inspection?

 How Can I Prepare for DOT Inspections?

-It's important that both drivers and carriers prepare for DOT inspections ahead of time.
-This can help ensure the inspection process runs smoothly and is completed in a timely manner.
+Both drivers and carriers must prepare for DOT inspections ahead of time.
+This can help ensure the inspection process runs smoothly and is completed promptly.
 To get ready, make sure to:

 • clean your equipment inside and out